 Nick: Are you pickin' a fight wit' me?

-- While acquiring Schlock some new eyes (after his were gouged out in a particularly brutal fight) the Toughs are continually faced with a more numerous but far less able enemy.
-Culminates in the enemy fleet attacking Petey in the mistaken belief that any ex-Tausennigan warship can't possibly have a working AI.
+- While acquiring Schlock some new eyes (after his were gouged out in a particularly brutal fight), the Toughs are continually faced with a more numerous but far less able enemy.
+This culminates in the enemy fleet attacking Petey in the mistaken belief that any ex-Tausennigan warship can't possibly have a working AI.
 A visual metaphor is provided.

 - Other groups don't pose quite such a threat.